 Cultural histories of the native Americas and colonial Latin America.
 Inka (Inca) visual and performance culture before and after Spanish colonization.
 Indigenous adaptations of Roman Catholicism.
 Inka stonework in the pre-Hispanic and colonial Andes, as well as the modern imagination.

-Professor, History of Art and Visual Culture, Director, Center for Creative Ecologies
+Professor and Director of Graduate Studies, History of Art and Visual Culture, Director, Center for Creative Ecologies

 Affiliated with Rachel Carson College, Colleges Nine and Ten, the Environmental Studies Department, Latin American and Latino Studies, and the Sustainability Studies Minor.

 Associate Professor, History of Art and Visual Culture

 Visual cultures of the Mediterranean with emphasis on Ancient Greek, Byzantine and Islamic material.
 Cross-cultural interactions; continuity and change; politics and religion; gender construction and perception; word and image; ritual and the senses.

 Professor, History of Art and Visual Culture, Affiliated faculty member in Feminist Studies, History of Consciousness, Digital Arts New Media, Latin American and Latino Studies, Critical Race and Ethnic Studies